 In 1984 the Southern Pacific filed for abandonment of the line from Lake Oswego to Portland.
 A Consortium of local governments and agencies acquired the line to preserve for a future transit use.

 In 1987, the Willamette Shore Trolley was born.
 The first car on the line was Blackpool Double-Decker #48 operated by the Oregon Electric Railway Historical Society.
 Later a different entity operated other heritage trolleys on the line.
 The OERHS took over the service again in 1995 with the double-decker, and later with a Portland Brill Master Unit streetcar.

 The line was extended north to Riverplace at one point but was later cut back to Moody St to permit Portland Streetcar to enter the south waterfront district.

-In recent years the line has been cut back to Powers Marine Park to permit construction of the Sellwood Bridge.
-It is hoped service to to South Waterfront will be restore later in 2016.
+In recent years the line had been cut back to Powers Marine Park to permit construction of the Sellwood Bridge.
+The line re-opened to the South Waterfront 2017.

 The Double-Decker and the Master Unit were retired back to the Trolley Museum in Brooks due to the wear and tear running the cars on the WST.
 The streetcar operated today is a modern built Vintage Trolley.